 FASHIOLISTA | love your style!
 10 Websites Every Web Designer Should Know About There are a number of websites that you, as a web designer, will use on a daily basis making life easier and making you more efficient.
 Here is a list of 10 websites (in no particular order) that I find useful and am constantly using.
 I'm also interested in what websites you swear by and use all the time, so please share in the comments below.
 1. iStockphoto iStockphoto is a collection of royalty free photos, illustrations, video and audio. iStockphoto saves you time and money.
 I find it really useful for illustration graphics.
 2. Checks the availability of domain names using Ajax.
 Very handy when you have a brain wave and need to check if the domain name is available.
 3. Smashing Magazine is the ultimate web design blog.
 If you need to know how to do something, or need some inspiration, Smashing Magazine will undoubtedly have an article on it somewhere.
 4. A question and answer site for programmers.
 5. SEOmoz is one of the best search engine optimisation related websites on the net.
 6. 7.
 8.

 The Humble Indie Bundle #4 (pay what you want and help charity) 6 Essential Books for Fiction Authors In November 2012, I started the transition from writing non-fiction exclusively to learning to write fiction stories.
 This was a scary transition for me as the process is very different for each.
 However, in my extensive research, I have found 6 essential books for fiction authors that I recommend.
 I have read all of these books and several will be used as reference books for years to come. #1: The Emotion Thesaurus by Angela Ackerman and Becca Puglisi When I first started writing fiction, one of my author friends recommended this book to me.
 What it includes: 1) Common writing problems (introductory text) 2) Writing tips through out the book (usually after each emotion) 2) List of 75 different emotions 3) For each emotion they give you: the definition, physical signals, internal sensations, mental responses, cues of acute or long-term use of the emotion, other emotions it may escalate to, cues of suppressing that emotion How you can use this resource: #2: The Negative Trait Thesaurus

+What was that book?
+Written?
+Kitten!
+Don't post to facebook from Gameboy Color, Post from ALL THE THINGS!
 10+ Must-Have Tools for the Connected Professional Are you the type of person who never leaves the house without your ballpoint pen?
 I didn't think so.
 For the connected professional — that person who checks Twitter every hour and would rather give up carbs than Wi-Fi — knowing about the latest technology is crucial.
 Using the right digital tools can save hours of work (or, 20 minutes right when you need it).
+Whether you're looking for a better way to schedule your day or need an extra boost of smartphone battery while traveling — make sure you have the following tools in your arsenal.
 Travel Your mobile devices are amazing — except when a dead battery renders them useless.
 Increasingly, businesses are offering Wi-Fi for free.
 Speaking of generosity, have you ever had to ask for a turn at the power outlet inside an airport?
 Home Office Image: Flickr, titanium22 The computer mouse is so 1999.
 Messaging Based on recent news, you might have wondered if the NSA is reading your text messages.
 Expenses and Payments Image: Flickr, dpstyles Delivery